An Author Newsletter Readers Will Love (Tips and Examples)

 Paid Ads

-Depending on your target audience, Facebook and Google Ads could be beneficial in attracting readers to your author newsletter.
+Depending on your target audience, Facebook Ads and Google Ads could be beneficial in attracting readers to your author newsletter.
 This form of paid advertising works well for authors because you’re paying these data-rich platforms to put your stuff out to specific audiences.

 You may think it’s annoying to get those insurance ads on your feed.
 But, in your case, you’ll be advertising cool book-related offers to readers.